Ryomablue/100-days-of-code/log.md

 ### Day 12: Jan 13th 2020

 **Today's Progress**: Missed yesterday since it was busy.
 Came back today to do a bit more coding challenges and some FreeCodeCamp lessons.

+### Day 13: Jan 14th 2020

+**Today's Progress**: Sick so just did some FreeCodeCamp lessons.

+### Day 14: Jan 15th 2020

+**Today's Progress**: Still sick.
+Set up Intellij IDE and going through some scala set up.